Katas77/news_and_comments/README.md

 </center>

 ## Overview:
--  "News comments"The News Comments application is a small console application based on the Representational State Transfe software architecture.
+-  The News Comments application is a small console application based on the Representational state Transfer software architecture. .
 - It Implements a REST API for a news service